Operation Flax: Allied

 The Allied order of battle involved all the main commands in the area.
-The Supreme Allied Air Force Command was the Mediterranean Air Command (MAD) under Air Chief Marshal Arthur Tedder.
+The Supreme Allied Air Force Command was the Mediterranean Air Command (MAC) under Air Chief Marshal Arthur Tedder.
 Below the supreme command were the sector organisations, the Northwest African Air Forces (NAAF) commanded by Carl Spaatz.
 Directly subordinated to Spaatz was the NASAF under James H. Doolittle.
 The second command was the operational/tactical force, the Northwest African Tactical Air Force (NATAF) under Air Marshal Arthur Coningham.